aroblesgalit/09-Good-README-Generator/GEN_README.md

 Provide instructions and examples for use.
 Include screenshots as needed.

+## Credits

+List your collaborators, if any, with links to their GitHub profiles.

+If you used any third-party assets that require attribution, list the creators with links to their primary web presence in this section.

+If you followed tutorials, include links to those here as well.

 ## License

 The last section of a good README is a license.
 This lets other developers know what they can and cannot do with your project.
 If you need help choosing a license, use [https://choosealicense.com/](https://choosealicense.com/)